Zohra Sehgal: Early life and family

-Zohra Begum Mumtazullah Khan was born on 27 April 1912 in Saharanpur, United Provinces, British India, to Mumtazullah Khan and Natiqua Begum.
-She was raised in a traditional Muslim household in Chakrata (present-day Uttarakhand) and was the third of seven children—Zakullah, Hajrah, Ikramullah, Uzra (Uzra Butt), Amina and Sabra.
+Zohra Begum Mumtazullah Khan was born on 27 April 1912 in Rampur, United Provinces, British India, to Mumtazullah Khan and Natiqua Begum.
+She was raised in a traditional Muslim household in Chakrata (present-day Uttarakhand) and was the fourth of seven children—Zakullah, Hajrah, Ikramullah, Azra (Azra Butt), Amina and Sabra.
 Sehgal described herself as a tomboy, who enjoyed climbing trees and playing outdoor games.
 She lost vision in her left eye when she contracted glaucoma at the age of one.
 She was referred to a hospital in Birmingham where she was treated at a cost of £300.

 Following the death of her mother at an early age, Sehgal and her sisters were enrolled at the Queen Mary College, Lahore.
 Strict purdah was observed at the institute, and men invited to give lectures and seminars were only allowed to do so from behind a screen.
 Having witnessed her sister's failed marriage, Sehgal decided against getting married herself.
 Upon graduating, her maternal uncle, Sahebzada Saeeduzzafar Khan, who was based in Edinburgh, arranged for her to apprentice under a British actor.
 They started from Lahore by car and, en route, crossed Iran and Palestine, before reaching Damascus, Syria, where she met her cousin.
 Then they travelled into Egypt and caught a boat to Europe in Alexandria.

 In Europe, Sehgal's aunt encouraged her to enrol in Mary Wigman's ballet school in Dresden, Germany.
 Sehgal passed the entrance test without much prior experience in the dance form, and became the first Indian to study at the institution.
 She stayed in Dresden for the next three years studying modern dance, while living in the house of Countess Liebenstein.
 A significant turning point came in her life when she met Uday Shankar at a performance of the Shiv-Parvati ballet, which he had choreographed.
 Shankar promised her a job on her return to India at the completion of her course.